KunalGehlot/Fake-News-Detector/README.md

 # Results ✔

 I got an accuracy of 93% with this model.
-So with a larger enough database, we can confidently say that detecting fake news articles is pretty much easy and can be implemented in large scale on social media platforms.
+So with a larger enough database, we can confidently say that detecting fake news articles is pretty much easy and can be implemented in a large scale on social media platforms.